centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-core.md

 #### Enhancements

-- Added an "audit" module to Gorgone to provide an overview of the system status, package versions, + some Centreon metrics.
+- Added an "audit" module to Gorgone to provide an overview of the system status, package versions, and some Centreon metrics.

 ### 20.10.6